nus-cs2113-AY2425S1/ip/docs/README.md

 ### 3. Event

 Allows users to add events to their lists.
-Events tasks that start at a specific date/time and ends at a specific date/time.
+Events are tasks that start at a specific date/time and ends at a specific date/time.

 Format: ```event [TASK_NAME] /from [START_TIME] /to [END_TIME]```